WPCloudDeploy/wp-cloud-deploy/README.md

 * Dev: WPAPP - New logic for menu - the current menu item / screen is now highlighted.(Thanks vladolaru)
 * Dev: WPAPP - Fix some incorrect return types and removes redundant use of 'echo' when using the wp_send_json_error().
 (Thanks vladolaru)
 * Dev: WPAPP - Added new tests for REST API.
+* Other: Include a GNU V2 license file.

 4.11.1
 ------